TheFreeman193/StrawberryWindows/README.md

 These scripts apply the same patches to the Strawberry dependencies as found in the [strawberry-msvc-dependencies](https://github.com/strawberrymusicplayer/strawberry-msvc-dependencies/) repo, plus a few tweaks here and there to make sure they compile in my build environment.

 No changes are made to the [Strawberry source code](https://github.com/strawberrymusicplayer/strawberry) with the exception of adding a static cast to `gsize` in the [gstfastspectrum.cpp](https://github.com/strawberrymusicplayer/strawberry/blame/d901258f11431a2acade70b25dee365a0f4024d5/src/engine/gstfastspectrum.cpp#L472) file to permit strict building (`BUILD_WERROR=ON`) on x86 builds.
-You can view [this patch](https://github.com/TheFreeman193/StrawberryWindows/blob/main/BuildStrawberry.ps1?plain=1#L2313-L2316) in the build script.
+You can view [this patch](https://github.com/TheFreeman193/StrawberryWindows/blob/main/Build-Strawberry.ps1?plain=1#L2309-L2313) in the build script.

-Each dependency and Strawberry itself are compiled in a separate function in the build script, with the build strategy defined [near the end](https://github.com/TheFreeman193/StrawberryWindows/blob/main/BuildStrawberry.ps1?plain=1#L2412-L2494).
+Each dependency and Strawberry itself are compiled in a separate function in the build script, with the build strategy defined [near the end](https://github.com/TheFreeman193/StrawberryWindows/blob/main/Build-Strawberry.ps1?plain=1#L2407-L2489).

-### GetVersions.ps1
+### Get-Versions.ps1

 This downloads and merges the dependency versions from the [versions.bat](https://github.com/strawberrymusicplayer/strawberry-msvc/blob/master/versions.bat) and [build workflow](https://github.com/strawberrymusicplayer/strawberry/blob/master/.github/workflows/build.yml) files to create an up-to-date dependency mapping in plain text.
 This is read by the dependency collector and build scripts to download and compile the correct versions.

 The [version file](https://github.com/TheFreeman193/StrawberryWindows/blob/main/Versions.txt) used in the latest "nightly" build is kept in the repository for your reference.

-### DownloadDependencies.ps1
+### Get-Dependencies.ps1

-This script is derived from the [download.bat](https://github.com/strawberrymusicplayer/strawberry-msvc/blob/master/download.bat) script and retrieves the dependency versions as specified in a version file (see GetVersions.ps1).
+This script is derived from the [download.bat](https://github.com/strawberrymusicplayer/strawberry-msvc/blob/master/download.bat) script and retrieves the dependency versions as specified in a version file (see Get-Versions.ps1).
 In addition, it can perform cleanup of old/non-dependency files in the target directory and verifies the integrity of downloaded dependency archives (where hashes are present for that version).
 It supports syncing specific commits or branch heads of the Git-based dependencies for version-pinning.

-### BuildStrawberry.ps1
+### Build-Strawberry.ps1

 This is the main build script and consists primarily of individual functions for building each dependency, and then Strawberry itself.
 It uses an ordered dictionary to call each build function in a loop until all dependencies are satisfied, before building Strawberry.

+### Copy-DebugDependencies.ps1

+This script is for use with debug builds.
+It copies the debug MSVC libraries from Visual Studio 2022 into the Strawberry debug installation directory, in case you are debugging Strawberry on a different computer without VS2022.